-With two-thirds of New York City’s population being renters, the coronavirus pandemic was always going to pose a problem.
-Thousands of people are still out of work, while others who managed to retain their jobs are now making less than they did before.
-The pandemic has hit many renters, especially hard—many currently unable to pay rent or keep to their other lease agreements.
+With two-thirds of New York City’s population being renters, the coronavirus pandemic was always a problem.
+Thousands of people are still out of work, while others who managed to retain their jobs are making less than before.
+The pandemic has hit many renters especially hard—many are currently unable to pay rent or keep to their other lease agreements.
 In response, many tenants are now looking to renegotiate their lease or find a new home on better terms.

-Landlords are also in a difficult situation, scrambling to retain what tenants they can keeping their apartments occupied.
+Landlords are also in a difficult situation, scrambling to retain what tenants can keep their apartments occupied.
 It’s a situation where now everyone has bargaining power.
 To help you through this, we’ve outlined steps you can take to help you negotiate with your current or new landlord.

 Know Your RightsKnow Your Rights

-Regardless of your circumstances, this is something that every NYC renter just has to know.
-Your renter’s rights are also subject to change, so you need to stay abreast of developments.
+Regardless of your circumstances, this is something that every NYC renter has to know.
+Your renter’s rights are also subject to change, so you must stay abreast of developments.
 Right now, the most important rights you need to be aware of are:

-- Landlords cannot evict you without a court order – A moratorium currently exists on all evictions until at least August 20.
+- Landlords cannot evict you without a court order – A moratorium currently exists on all evictions until August 20th.
 If you have a pending eviction, then, by and large, it cannot be enforced until after the moratorium.

-- Unfortunately, it doesn’t apply to everyone – On June 20, a change was made to the moratorium that extended it until August 20, but also limited who it applied to.
-It now only applies to certain qualifying renters, as set forth by a new executive order.
-Chief among the changes is that the moratorium now only applies to tenants who have suffered financial hardship because of COVID-19 or who qualify for unemployment.
-These changes go into effect on July 6.
+- Unfortunately, it doesn’t apply to everyone – On June 20th, a change was made to the moratorium that extended it until August 20th and limited who can apply.
+Chief among the changes is that the moratorium now only applies to tenants who have suffered financial hardship because of COVID-19 or qualify for unemployed addition; it now only applies to particular qualifying renters, as set forth by a new executive order payment.
+These changes go into effect on July 6th.

-- You must be notified in advance if your landlord is going to raise your rent – Your landlord cannot raise the rent above 5%, or refuse to renew the lease, without first notifying you.
+- You must be notified in advance if your landlord will raise your rent – Your landlord cannot raise the rent above 5%, or refuse to renew the lease, without first notifying you.
 The longer you’ve been a tenant, the more notice you must be given.

 Have all Your Documents on HandHave all Your Documents on Hand

-Much like a job interview, you need to convince your landlord that you’re a trustworthy and responsible tenant.
-By being prepared and having all your personal and financial documentation on hand, you make that task much easier.
+It would be best to convince your landlord that you’re a trustworthy and responsible tenant, like a job interview.
+Being prepared and having all your personal and financial documentation on hand makes that task much easier.
 This includes:

 - Past rental history